 |3||Kathmandu - Ngadi (drive)|

 |5||Jagat - Dharapani|

 |6||Dharapani - Chame|

 |7||Chame - Pisang|

 |10||Manang - Yak Kharka|

 |12||Thorung Phedi - Thorung La - Muktinath|

-The main itinerary ends on day 22 after breakfast in Kathmandu and on the vast majority of occasions we are back in Kathmandu on day 21 with no problems.
+The main itinerary ends on arrival back in Kathmandu and on the vast majority of occasions we are back in Kathmandu on day 20 with no problems.
 However, there are sometimes delays with the internal flights from Pokhara to Kathmandu.
-Therefore we recommend that you do not book international flights home that leave any earlier than the evening of day 22.
-This allows the possibility of making the internal flight (or drive if required) back to Kathmandu on day 22 if necessary.
-You can also arrange to stay an extra night in Kathmandu on the night of day 22 and fly out the following day.
-We can help you by helping to book the extra night's accommodation.
+Therefore we recommend that you do not book international flights home that leave any earlier than the evening of day 21.
+This allows the possibility of making the internal flight (or drive if required) back to Kathmandu on day 21 if necessary.
+You can also arrange to stay an extra night in Kathmandu on the night of day 21 and fly out the following day.
+We can help you to book the extra night's accommodation if needed.

 Please note: Due to the nature of trekking in the mountains and adventure travel, the itineraries here may need to be adapted on the ground to suit prevailing conditions of the mountains, weather and the group.

 |1||1400m||Arrive in Kathmandu and transfer to Hotel or Adventure Alternative guesthouse.|